Rip stop nylon from eBay.

 Roz love, its an awful long way to be thumbing a lift - 'specially at our ages, not a good look chuck LOL !!

-Post Thanks / Like - 1 Thanks, 0 Likes1 Member(s) thanked for this post
+Thanks 1 Member(s) thanked for this post

 We managed to miss one train, luckily the next was only ten minutes later, and it was from the platform we were standing on. :) That'll teach us to get tipsy on a toasted sarnie and a cup of tea!